awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 When you enable caching for a stage, only `GET` methods have caching enabled by default\.
 This helps to ensure the safety and availability of your API\.
 You can enable caching for other methods by [overriding method settings](#override-api-gateway-stage-cache-for-method-cache)\.

 **Important**
-Caching is charged by the hour and is not eligible for the AWS Free Tier\.
+Caching is charged by the hour based on the cache size that you select\.
+Caching is not eligible for the AWS Free Tier\.
+For more information, see [API Gateway Pricing](http://aws.amazon.com/api-gateway/pricing/)\.

 ## Enable Amazon API Gateway caching<a name="enable-api-gateway-caching"></a>

 In API Gateway, you can enable caching for a specified stage\.

  When you enable caching, you must choose a cache capacity\.
 In general, a larger capacity gives a better performance, but also costs more\.
+For supported cache sizes, see [cacheClusterSize](https://docs.aws.amazon.com/apigateway/latest/api/API_CreateStage.html#apigw-CreateStage-request-cacheClusterSize) in the *API Gateway API Reference*\.

  API Gateway enables caching by creating a dedicated cache instance\.
 This process can take up to 4 minutes\.